diego1389/dev_docs/Dot net core/Entity framework core/Notes.md

 18. Dapper vs EF:
     - Dapper is a micro ORM that allows you to perform database operations.
 It is faster than EF (almost as fast as ADO.NET data readers).
     - A set of .NET APIs.
 It is Microsoft's official tool for accessing data.
-    - Dapper is more difficult to code, especially when multiple relashionships are involved.
+    - Dapper is more difficult to code, especially when multiple relationships are involved.
 19. Explain POCO classes in EF.
 A class that contains no reference to the EF fw.
 Poco entities are known as available domain objects.
 A normal C# class that support LINQ queries, which are supported by entities derived from the entity object itself.

 20. How do you use SP in EF?
 YOu can use DbSet<TEntity>.FromSql() or DbContext.Database.ExecuteSqlCommand() methods.
 Some limitations: